swemoney/pogomap_callback_server/README.md

 * `home`: The coordinates for where we'll calculate distance from.
 For example, your front door.
     * `latitude`: Latitude of your `home`
     * `longitude`: Longitude of your `home`
+    * `bounds`: A box that can be specified to ignore any notifications outside of it.
+        * `use_bounds`: true or false if you'd like to use bounds or not
+        * `SW`: latitude and longitude of the south west corner of your bounding box
+        * `NE`: latitude and longitude of the north east corner of your bounding box
 * `ifttt`: IFTTT specific settings.
 This app uses the IFTTT Maker channel. (https://ifttt.com/maker)
     * `maker_channel_key`: Your maker channel key.
     * `maker_channel_event`: The event_name you gave your recipe